fboucquez/symbol-bootstrap/docs/start.md

 OPTIONS
   -a, --assembly=assembly
       The assembly that defines the node(s) layout.
 It can be provided via custom preset or cli parameter.
 If not provided, the value is resolved from the target/preset.yml file.
+Options are: bootstrap, testnet, mainnet, my-custom-assembly.yml (advance)

   -b, --build
       If provided, docker-compose will run with -b (--build)